-Failure to Meet Competitive Sale Requirements; 10% Sale Test To Apply: In the event that the competitive sale regulations are not satisfied, the Issuer shall so advise the winning bidder.
-The Issuer shall treat the first price at which 10% of a maturity of the Bonds (the "10% test") is sold to the public as the issue price of that maturity, applied on a maturity-by-maturity basis.
-The winning bidder shall advise the Issuer if any maturity of the Bonds satisfies the 10% test as of the date and time of the award of the Bonds.
-The Issuer will not require bidders to comply with the "hold-the-offering-price rule" and therefore does not intend to use the initial offering price to the public as of the sale date of any maturity of the Bonds as the issue price of that maturity.
+Failure to Meet Competitive Sale Requirements: In the event that the competitive sale regulations are not satisfied, the Issuer shall so advise the winning bidder.
 Bids will not be subject to cancellation in the event that the competitive sale requirements are not satisfied.
-Bidders should prepare their bids on the assumption that all of the maturities of the Bonds will be subject to the 10% test in order to establish the issue price of the Bonds.
+Bidders should prepare their bids on the assumption that all of the maturities of the Bonds will be subject to either the 10% Rule or the Hold-the-Offering-Price Rule in order to establish the issue price of the Bonds.